huyphan/p4edit-sublime-plugin/README.md

 * Create folder `P4Edit`.
 * Clone or download this github repository and copy the content to the newly created folder.

+Please make sure that `p4` is available under your `$PATH`, `P4PORT` and `P4USER` environment variables are set properly.

 ## Let the plugin know about your Perforce views

 This plugin relies on a predefined mapping between your workspaces and their root directory.
 The mapping can be updated manually by clicking on `Preferences -> Package Settings -> P4Edit -> Settings`.

-You can generate an initial mapping of all your Perforce workspaces by the following bash command:
+Linux and Mac users can generate an initial mapping of all your Perforce workspaces by the following bash command:

 ``` bash
 printf "{\n\t\"perforce_views\": {\n" && p4 clients -u $P4USER | awk -F' ' '{print "\t\t\"" $2 "\":\"" $5 "\","}' && printf "\n\t}\n}\n"